Welcome from our Head Faculty and Program Directors

 Meet the Faculty

 Dr. Marcus Boyd is the Director of Graduate Studies and the Director of the Geospatial Research Unit (GRU), where he oversees research relating to terrorism, illicit finance, and GIScience.
 His research has been funded by the National Geospatial-Intelligence Agency, the National Science Foundation, the Domestic Nuclear Detection Office, and others.
+Dr. Boyd has taught BSST633: Research Methods and BSST640: Theories of Security and Terrorism Studies in the past semesters.
+He is scheduled to teach BSST640 Fall 2022.
 Watch a lecture from Dr. Boyd here.